carljm/django-testing-slides/views/30_system.md

 ## WebTest > django.test.Client ##

-* Tests are easier and faster to write.
+* System tests are easier and faster to write.
 * Tests give you more confidence that the view works.
 * (django-webtest provides integration.)

-.notes Django test client is in the "sour spot" - not a unit test, not a full functional test.
+.notes Django test client is in the "sour spot" - not a unit test, not a full system test.
+Could gain these features.

 <!SLIDE>